-Eligibility Criteria Category Eligibility criterion - Required condition Justification 1.
+Eligibility Criteria Eligibility criterion - Justification Category Required condition 1.
 Eligible Project Types All CSA Projects shall lead to climate change mitigation and/or adaptation by providing or improving access to services/resources at the household or community or institution level.
-Eligible services include electricity and energy, water and sanitation, waste management, housing, etc. The goal of the VPA is to distribute Water Purification Systems (WPS), and Solar lighting systems (SLS) in the households/SMEs of the host country of India GENERAL ELIGIBII LITY CRITERIA 2.
+Eligible services include electricity and energy, water and sanitation, waste management, housing, etc. The goal of the VPA is to distribute Water Purification Systems (WPS), and Solar lighting systems (SLS) in the households/SMEs of the host country of India GENERAL ELIGIBI LITY CRITERIA 2.
 Type of project (b) End-use energy efficiency: Project activities that reduce energy requirements as compared to baseline scenario without affecting the level and quality of services or products, where the end-user of the products and services are clearly identified and when the physical intervention is required at the user end.
-For example, efficient cooking, heating, lighting, etc. The PoA involves distribution of energy efficient WPS and SLS.
-3. Project Area, Boundary and scale
+For example, efficient cooking, heating, lighting, etc. 3.
+Project Area, Boundary and scale be defined in line with the applicable Impact Quantification of CEP beneficiaries in the host

 Eligibility Criteria Eligibility criterion - Justification Category Required condition Category Required Condition quantification of GHG reductions, 'small scale' is: a.
 Type I: Renewable energy project activities with a maximum output capacity of 15 MW (or an appropriate equivalent) b.
 Type II: Energy-efficiency improvement project activities < = 60 GWh(e) or 180 GWh(th) energy savings per year c.
 Type III: Other project activities not included in Type I or Type II < = 60,000 tCO2eq per year The VPA involves both Type II and type III which shall not cross the above small-scale limits due to use of suppressed demand baseline.
 Scale is no limit for Water Purification Systems as a Gold Standard methodology is followed and there is no suppressed demand element.
-Also, scale is no limit for Solar lighting systems, since each unit will be less than 1,500 kW.
-11 4.
+Also, scale is no limit for Solar lighting systems, since each unit will be less than 1,500 kW.9 4.
 Legal Ownership (a) Projects involving the distribution of a large number of devices for services such as heating, cooking, lighting, electricity generation, water treatment technology such as water filter, etc. shall provide a clear description of the The CEP owners confirm that rights to the ownership of carbon credits reside with the CME according to the end user agreement /declaration form signed via monitoring app etc (refer Eligibility under GS4GG section above).

-$^{^{11}} See\ footnote\ \#2\ at\ \underline{https://globalgoals.goldstandard.org/ru-2020-ssc-application-of-suppressed-demand-ru-2020-ssc-application-of-suppressed-demand-ru-2020-ssc-application-of-suppressed-dem$
+$^{^9}$ See footnote #2 at $\underline{\text{https://globalgoals.goldstandard.org/ru-2020-ssc-application-of-suppressed-demand/}$

-Eligibility Criteria Category Eligibility criterion - Required condition Justification This shall again be explained in future VPA-level LSC meetings. (b) The transfer of Product ownership shall be discussed during local stakeholder consultations for projects.
+Eligibility Criteria Eligibility criterion - Justification

+Category Required condition

+ownership of the Products that

+are generated under Gold This shall again be explained in

+Standard Certification all along future VPA-level LSC meetings.

+the investment chain.
+In line

+with the FPIC requirement, the

+proofs that end-users are

+aware of and willing to give up

+their rights on Products shall be

+provided.

+(b)The transfer of Product

+ownership shall be discussed

+during local stakeholder

+consultations for projects.